-Adopted at the full Parish Council meeting 6 May 2021
+Adopted at the e full Parish Council meeting 11 May 2023

+Signed Chairman

+Signed S Runy Clerk

 1

-1. RULES OF DEBATE AT MEETINGS .
-3
+1. RULES OF DEBATE AT MEETINGS

-2. Disorderly conduct at meetings .
-5
+2. Disorderly conduct at meetings

-3. Meetings generally .
-5
+3. Meetings generally

-4. Committees and sub-committees .
-8
+4. Committees and sub-committees

-5. Ordinary council meetings .
-9
+5. Ordinary council meetings

-6. Extraordinary meetings of the council, committees and sub-committees 11
+6. Extraordinary meetings of the council, committees and sub-committees

-7. Previous resolutions 11
+7. Previous resolutions

-8. Voting on appointments 11
+8. Voting on appointments1

-9. Motions for a meeting that require written notice to be given to the proper officer 11
+9. Motions for a meeting that require written notice to be given to the proper officer

-10. Motions at a meeting that do not require written notice 12
+10. Motions at a meeting that do not require written notice

-11. Management of information 13
+11. Management of information13

-12. Draft minutes 13
+12. Draft minutes

-13. Code of conduct and dispensations 14
+13. Code of conduct and dispensations14

-14. Code of conduct complaints 15
+14. Code of conduct complaints1

-15. Proper officer 16
+15. Proper officer10

-16. Responsible financial officer 17
+16. Responsible financial officer1

-17. Accounts and accounting statements 17
+17. Accounts and accounting statements1

-18. Financial controls and procurement 18
+18. Financial controls and procurement18

-19. Handling staff matters 20
+19. Handling staff matters 19

-20. Responsibilities to provide information 21
+20. Responsibilities to provide information

-21. Responsibilities under data protection legislation 21
+21. Responsibilities under data protection legislation 2

-22. Relations with the press/media 21
+22. Relations with the press/media2

-23. Execution and sealing of legal deeds 22
+23. Execution and sealing of legal deeds2

-24. Communicating with district and county or unitary councillors 22
+24. Communicating with district and county or unitary councillors 2:

-25. Restrictions on councillor activities 22
+25. Restrictions on councillor activities22

-26 Standing orders generally 22
+26. Standing orders generally22